tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/DependencyInjection.md

 Scoped services are **not** created by the `Root Service Provider`.

-Scoped services are created by the `HttpContext.RequestServices` Service Provider which it is considered a scoped Service Provider.
+Scoped services are created by the `HttpContext.RequestServices` Service Provider which is considered a scoped Service Provider.

-If a scoped service is created by the `Root Service Provider` and not by the `HttpContext.RequestServices` Service Provider, then **the scoped service becomes a singleton one**.
+If a scoped service is created by the `Root Service Provider` and not by the `HttpContext.RequestServices` scoped Service Provider, then **the scoped service becomes a singleton one**.

 This is because a scoped service gets the lifetime of the service provider which created the scoped service.
 The `Root Service Provider` lasts to the application shutdown.